 Graham promises people he'll give them "free interactive absolute pitch lessons, articles, and audio tutorials" if you'll give him your email address.

-But what you actually get is dreamy sales letters that do not teach you how to develop Absolute Pitch and instead try to sell you on his course.
+But what you actually get are dreamy sales letters that do not teach you how to develop Absolute Pitch and instead, they try to sell you on his course.

 Here's an actual excerpt from his first email where his First Lesson instructs us to "daydream" about Absolute Pitch:

 Listening to Graham's course (which fortunately, I did not buy), I hear him proudly proclaim, "Shouldn't a musician know C from G like a painter knows blue from red?"